Thinkmill/emery/docs/pages/docs/getting-started.md

 # {% $markdoc.frontmatter.title %}

-Follow the instructions below to use TS Runtime DX in your app.
+Follow the instructions below to use TS Runtime DX in your application.

 ## Install

-Install the TS Runtime DX library:
+Install the library:

 ```shell
 npm install ts-runtime-dx